babelpainterwell/Attention_Detector/README.md

 ## Reference

-For more information on the foundational concepts used in this project, refer to the following academic paper:

 **Gaze Locking: Passive Eye Contact Detection for Human-Object Interaction**
 Authors: B.A.
 Smith, Q. Yin, S.K.
 Feiner, and S.K.
 Nayar
 Published in: ACM Symposium on User Interface Software and Technology (UIST), October 2013